Laura’s testimony

 Testimony of Tina

 I’m Tina.
-I am 31 years old, and in October 2011, I underwent a laparoscopy to remove my left ovary for testing due to an HPV related cyst.
+I am 31 years old, and in October 2011, I underwent a laparoscopy to remove my left ovary for a checkup due to an HPV-related cyst.
 They told me that they could also remove my left tube because they saw hydrosalpinx or damage to the tubes.
 After the operation and recovery (somewhat painful…), the CA125 level operation test report came, and there I received the strongest news I have ever received… I had to have another operation urgently because what they had removed was a tumour.

 I was tested and diagnosed with “Ca125 ovarian clear cell carcinoma” in its first stage.
 Lucky to catch it in the first stage, but not because of the type of cancer, since they told me that it was the most aggressive HPV viral type and hence its urgency, but because they did not give me much time to assimilate the situation and even less to inform me of more options.
 I wanted to find out about the possibility of freezing eggs.
 Still, it was a technique that was not highly recommended due to the overstimulation of the healthy ovary since there were already signs of cysts and hydrosalpinx.